test-er-8-or/tic-tac-toe/README.md

 That said, our demo will performed with a Mac.

+**Very important note**: If you diverge from these instructions in any way and get stuck, we _may_ not be able to help you.
+There are too many things that could go wrong.
+So please, the first time through, follow instructions to the letter as much as possible.
+On a second or third time through (and we recommend you try this several times, digging deeper each time until it all comes clear to you), you can start experimenting.
+But first time thorugh, _by the book, please_.

 ## Node

 First and foremost, you must have [node.js](https://nodejs.org/en/) installed.
 We run the Current version so it is best if you do, too.
 (That is, don't install the LTS version unless you have to.)